university-of-waikato-library/usb/DetectUSB/readme.txt

 To check for the owner of a USB.
-Normal setup is to have a shortcut on the desktop of selected front desk pcís.
+Normal setup is to have a shortcut on the desktop of selected front desk pc‚Äôs.
 The shortcut calls PowerShell with two arguments:
 The first argument is the path to the script.
-The second is literally anything (say an ìXî).
+The second is literally anything (say an ‚ÄúX‚Äù).
 It is the presence of the second argument that changes the behaviour of the script.

 Staff can then plug in a USB and run the script from the shortcut.